nails/module-cms/docs/pages/templates.md

 Templates are what CMS Pages use to lay the page out; they define "widget areas" which can be populated by the user with widgets, as well as offering a variety of additional configuration options which can be used by the page to alter the layout, or indeed any aspect of the rendered page.

-The following sections assume you are building templates from with the app (and not a Nails compatible module, if this is what you're doing, see the botto of this page).
+The following sections assume you are building templates from with the app (and not a Nails compatible module, if this is what you're doing, see the bottom of this page).

 ## Anatomy of a template